darshan08jerry-droid/webdevelopment/README.md

 The goal of this project is to improve my frontend development skills and understand how real-world websites are designed and structured.
 I also wanted to create something that looks professional and can be used as a portfolio or business website.

  Technologies Used
-🔹 Frontend
+ Frontend

-HTML5 → Used to create the structure of the website CSS3 → Used for styling, layout, and responsiveness JavaScript → Used to add interactivity and dynamic behavior 🔹 CMS / Platform
+HTML5 → Used to create the structure of the website.

+CSS3 → Used for styling, layout, and responsiveness.

+JavaScript → Used to add interactivity and dynamic behavior.

+ CMS / Platform

 WordPress → Explored to understand themes, plugins, and website management.

  Features